Florida Residency Guidelines

 The Collegewide Residency Committee will review all requests for changes in residency.

-Out-of State Student Waivers, Including Veteran Options
+Out-of State Student Waivers, Including Veteran Waiver Options

 How do I submit my residency information?

-Download and Complete the Florida Residency Declaration Form
+Complete Florida Residency Request Form